 Jaklitsch/Gardner Architects115 W. 27th St., nr.
 Sixth Ave., ninth fl.; 212-620-9166; jaklitschgardner.com

-This studio of 15 architects and designers has won numerous accolades, including the Award of Excellence from the AIA.
+This studio of seven architects and designers has won numerous accolades, including the Award of Excellence from the AIA in 2010 and 2011.
 The firm is keen to highlight the specific qualities of each site, with an eye toward sustainable practices. (ecofriendly)

 Using one continuous surface to create fully functioning homes, Sanders’s designs push the capabilities of computers and challenge clients to think creatively.
 A concrete floor may dip to form a padded conversation pit—then rise up to turn into a countertop.

 Julian King Architect304 Hudson St., nr.
 Vandam St., sixth fl.; 917-288-9849; juliankingarchitect.com

 The firm provides full architectural service: site planning, construction oversight, landscaping, and interior design.
 For the renovation of a formerly dark Brooklyn townhouse, these architects created a skylit slot that bathes every floor in natural light. (ecofriendly)

 Leone Design Studio540 President St., nr.
 Third Ave., Ste.
 2J, Gowanus; 718-243-9088; leonedesignstudio.com

 This architecture and design-build firm takes an integrated, detail-oriented approach to projects: The architects and craftsmen collaborate from design through completion to ensure that the client’s vision is never lost along the way.

 Leroy Street Studio113 Hester Street, nr.
 Eldridge St.; 212-431-6780; leroystreetstudio.com